slingamn/simpleblock/README.md

 TODO
 ----

-* Disable doesn't disable all the filters (might be <http://code.google.com/p/chromium/issues/detail?id=107368>)
+* Disable doesn't disable all the filters (at least in the Chrome stable release), due to <http://code.google.com/p/chromium/issues/detail?id=107368>